Article Template

 Be specific!

-Instead, directly say what happens:
+Instead, directly state what happens. for example:

 A dialog opens to download the file to your local system."